The liver is the second largest organ in your body. It performs several different functions.

 Acute liver failure may also be caused by:

 - some herbal supplements

-- viral infections, such as hepatitis, including hepatitis A, B, and C
+- viral infections, such as hepatitis — including hepatitis A, hepatitis B, and hepatitis C

 - certain autoimmune diseases

 Acute liver failure can be genetic, passed along by genes you inherited from one or both of your parents.
 If you have a genetic liver disease, you’re more susceptible to liver failure.

 Chronic liver failure is the result of long-term inflammation that leads to scarring of healthy liver tissues (fibrosis).
 The American Liver Foundation (ALF) explains that when scar tissue takes over the majority of healthy liver tissues, it becomes known as cirrhosis.